Joint Tenants vs Tenants in Common – What’s the Difference?

 Joint Tenants Example:

-And if Kayla were to become the deceased joint tenant before David, he would gain the full interest in the property, and it won’t form part of Kayla’s estate to distribute to beneficiaries.
+And if Kayla were to become the deceased joint tenant before David, he would gain full interest in the property, and it won’t form part of the deceased’s estate to distribute to beneficiaries.

 How Does Joint Property Ownership Impact Tax Obligations?